Ayushverma41/CommandPal/README.md

 ### 3. Run the Application

+You can start the application using the provided batch file or by running the commands manually.

+#### Easy Way (Single Click)

+Simply double-click the `run.bat` file in the project's root directory.
+This will automatically open two new command prompt windows: one for the AI service and one for the frontend application.

+#### Manual Way

-This application consists of two separate parts that need to run simultaneously: the Next.js frontend and the Genkit AI service.
-You will need to open **two separate terminal windows** for this.
+If you prefer to run the services manually, you will need to open **two separate terminal windows**.

 **In your first terminal**, run the Genkit AI service: